sq-96/Brain-ResNet/manuscript.md

 #### 3. Evolutionary Constraint

-Evolutionary constraint has shown to be useful in identifying functionally important regions.
+Evolutionary constraint has shown to be useful in identifying functionally important regions[@doi:10.1101/gr.102210.109].
 Leveraging this strategy, we calculated GERP score for top predicted variants and randomly sampled variants in 31 cell types.
-GERP score measures the number of substitutions "rejected" by evolutionary constraint and higehr GERP score indicates greater magnitude of evolutionary constraint.
+GERP score measures the number of substitutions "rejected" by evolutionary constraint and higehr GERP score indicates greater magnitude of evolutionary constraint[@doi:10.1371/journal.pcbi.1001025].
 As shown in Fig4, for most cell types, our prediction model successfully prioritized genetic variants that are under higher evolutionary constraint and are more likely to have actual biological functions.

 #### 4. Purifying Selection

-Because DNA variations are more likely to be deleterious than beneficial, negative selection are required to remove damaing mutations and maintain the stability of biology system.
+Because DNA variations are more likely to be deleterious than beneficial, negative selection are required to remove damaing mutations and maintain the stability of biology system [@url:https://www.nature.com/scitable/topicpage/negative-selection-1136/].
 This is especially true for functionally important variants, whose change may disrupt essential biological functions.
 To investigate if our Brain-ResNet score could indicate functional effects, we obtained minor allele frequency from gnomAD database for all variants within peak regions of 31 chromatin profiles and plotted them against their predicted functional effects.
 As shown in Fig5, there is a clear negtive correlation between minor allele frequency and Brain-ResNet score.
 Genetic variants with larger predicted functional effects tend to have lower minor allele frequency, which indicates the acting of negtive selection.
 This evidence suggests that our Brain-ResNet score is a good predictor of functional importance.